rien333/numbersense-vae/thesis/README.md

     no other than lower-level sensory neural processes.
-More appropriately, the sudden character of visual number sense could be explained by it omitting higher cognitive processes, such as conscious representations (Dehaene 2011 indeed points to types of visual number sense being preattentive) or symbolic processing (visual numerosity is completely non-verbal, Nieder 2016).
+More appropriately, the sudden character of visual number sense could be explained by it omitting higher cognitive processes, such as conscious representations (Dehaene 2011, 58 indeed points to types of visual number sense being preattentive) or symbolic processing (visual numerosity percepts are understood non-verbally,
-    Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, p261;
-    Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and neural encoding schemes, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
+    Nieder 2016).
+Furthermore, the existence of visual sense of number in human newborns (Lakoff and Núñez 2000), animals (Davis and Pérusse 1988) and cultures without exact counting systems (Dehaene 2011, 261; Franka et al. 2008) further strengthens the idea that specific kinds of sense of number do not require much mediation and can purely function as an interplay between perceptual capabilities and neural encoding schemes, given the aforementioned groups lack of facilities for abstract reasoning about number (see Everett 2005, 626; Lakoff and Núñez 2000, chap.
 3, for a discussion on how cultural facilitaties such as fixed symbols and linguistic practices can facilitate the existence of discrete number in humans).
 Indeed, Harvey et al. (2013) show that earlier mentioned neural populations did not display their characteristic response profile when confronted with Arabic numerals, that is, symbolic representations